 Accept rejection and don’t take it to heart

 At networking events, and even in life, it is normal and acceptable to meet people who you don’t like or those who won’t like you.
 Sometimes personalities just don’t match.
 People might find you too serious or nerdy, or they can be rude.
 You might end up chatting with someone who cannot, or chooses not, to help you.
 They might not be a fit for the type of connection you’re looking to make.
 They could just be having a bad week, and any other time the conversation would have gone in a different direction.
 Don’t take it personal and understand that rejection is a part of this process.
 Take something from every experience and learn from it and move on.
 Don’t always assume it’s your responsibility to make every networking opportunity a success.

 Even the best of professionals will admit that it takes time, patience and dedication to grow your career circle.

+It may look easy, but for some it took years of practice and learning from failures to reach the point where they’re comfortable in any room.
+Remember, it won’t happen overnight, keep practicing.
+And if all else fails, you can always seek professional guidance.
+There are mentors, experienced professionals and life coaches who can help walk you through the process.
 At Zenvoy we believe that connecting with people and forming strong relationships is the best way to succeed in your personal and professional life.
 And we’d love to help you in that journey.
 Have any tips or tricks we might have missed?
-Email us: firstname.lastname@example.org.
+Contact Us.